 - Everything has been easy to settle so far…but now we get to the first major complication.
 If you were involved in a crash where the at-fault driver did something criminal—especially a DUI—you may be entitled to punitive damages.
 These might be hard for you to get by yourself without a car accident lawyer.
 To find out how our firm handles DUI crashes differently, contact us by phone at 888.230.1841.

 - Injury claims are the ones that most often require a lawyer—but “often” doesn’t mean “always.”
 We’ve already covered some guidelines on whether you should handle the claim yourself.
 However, even in simple claims without a serious injury, the insurance company may set up roadblocks to your recovery.
-You can be sure there will be a fight if you had severe injuries and you’re asking for a big settlement.
+You can be sure there will be a big fight if you suffer severe injuries and you’re asking for a big settlement.

 HERE’S A FREE POINTER IF YOU HANDLE IT YOURSELF